mistyau/forum-backend/README.md

 # forum-backend
-Java Spring Boot REST API

-## Features
+A REST API implemented with the Spring Boot framework.
+It uses an embedded Apache Tomcat web server provided by Spring Boot as the back-end web server.
+The Tomcat server also connects to a MongoDB Atlas cluster.

 ## Setup

 To run the application locally, you will need JDK version 11 installed on your machine.
 You may also want to install the Eclipse IDE, as it will be referenced directly in this readme.
-However, if you don't have the Eclipse IDE installed, then you can simply run the application from your command line.
+However, if you don't have the Eclipse IDE installed, then you can simply compile and run the application from your command line.

 1. Clone the repository.